wutterfly/anythingy/README.md

 **This is a work-in-progess project and not for production use.**

+*Thingy: a [..] thing whose name one has forgotten, does not know, or does not wish to mention.* [from Oxford Languages]

 A library for dynamic typing.
 It's main feature is the *Thing* type, that works similar to *Box\<dyn Any\>*, but can be sized at compile time while falling back to boxing the value, if it's too big.